 - The ongoing support from the WBA Board, coaches, clubs, administrators and volunteers.

 - The support from the University of Waikato by providing the opportunity for Waikato players to apply for a Sir Edmund Hillary Scholarship which provides a great incentive for our players to stay in Hamilton.
 Waikato Badminton currently has a number of performance players on the Hillary program which not only covers University fees, but also provides key sport science support, leadership development opportunities and valuable interaction with athletes from other sporting codes.
-To find out more about the Sir Edmund Hillary Scholarship click on the following link (www.waikato.ac.nz/about/hillary) or contact the Waikato Badminton Director of Coaching by emailing firstname.lastname@example.org or phone 027 856 3049.
+To find out more about the Sir Edmund Hillary Scholarship click on the following link (www.waikato.ac.nz/about/hillary) or contact the Waikato Badminton Coaching & Development Manager by emailing firstname.lastname@example.org or phone 027 856 3049.

 - The tremendous effort of the players in the HP program.
 The choices they make on a daily basis, the support they receive from their family and friends, and the dedication, passion and commitment they display to be ‘the best they can be’ is an example for all Waikato players.